awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 1. If [automatic IP detection](#ip-auto-detect) is enabled for the core, the configuration is complete\.

    If automatic IP detection is not enabled, you must update the connectivity information for the core\.
-This allows Greengrass devices to receive the correct port number during discovery operations to acquire core connectivity information\.
+This allows client devices to receive the correct port number during discovery operations to acquire core connectivity information\.
 You can use the AWS IoT console or AWS IoT Greengrass API to update the core connectivity information\.
 For this procedure, you update the port number only\.
 The local IP address for the core remains the same\.
 **To update the connectivity information for the core \(console\)**

-   1. On the group configuration page, choose **Cores**, and then choose the core\.
+   1. On the group configuration page, choose the Greengrass core\.

-   1. On the core details page, choose **Connectivity**, and then choose **Edit**\.
+   1. On the core details page, choose the **MQTT broker endpoints** tab\.

+   1. Choose **Manage endpoints** and then choose **Add endpoint**

-   1. Choose **Add another connection**, enter your current local IP address and the new port number\.
+   1. Enter your current local IP address and the new port number\.
 The following example sets the port number `9000` for the IP address `192.168.1.8`\.
-![\[The core as client and local message broker.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/console-group-cores-connectivity-edit.png)

    1. Remove the obsolete endpoint, and then choose **Update**
 **To update the connectivity information for the core \(API\)**